damnArin/damnArin.github.io/_posts/2019-03-08-Californication.md

 And, if the series is so-f'ing-bad, why am I spending my time as well as others' to talk about it?

 Well, because I was trying to enlist a set of 10 movies, which is a fun game Sankalan da (who calls himself Collection, the literal English translation of his name, sometimes) invited me to join in, and I thought, why can't TV Series become a part of the sojourn?
 (Is the word 'series' singular or plural?)

+And also I have a soft corner for writers.

+And also the DIALOGUE.
+Whosoever